Bram-Hub/AMS/README.md

 Martin Papesh
 2013:
 Tim Treese
+2015:
+Vatsal Bhagwani

 ## About
----VERSION 2.2 RELEASE NOTES-------------------------------------- IMPROVEMENTS OVER 2.1:
+---VERSION 3.1 RELEASE NOTES-------------------------------------- IMPROVEMENTS OVER 2.2:

+1) Modify icon changed to match TM software

+2) Icon order changed around with modify icon as default selection

+3) Added button to reset registers.
+Clears all registers and resets machine back to starting state

+4) Added new speeds (slow, fast, very fast, and compute) similar to TM software for easier simulation

+5) Created step button that allows user to progress through the simulation one step at a time

+6) Multiple windows can now be opened and closed.
+Previously closing one window would close the entire program

+7) Modified edit state window to only allow for changing the register number.
+Other options are commented out in code should they need to be brought back

+8) Reset & clear registers buttons will not start the machine running again immediately, as was the case in 2.2 when the system was still locked

+9) Scaling the window now correctly adjusts the register locations so they can be accurately clicked on.
+Additionally, when using the arrows to go left and right in the registers, the registers now jump as opposed to the gliding motion.
+This was done for consistency of clicking on the points

+BUGS:

+1) Users have reported the starting node switching when opening a saved file.
+This bug was unable to be reproduced, but should be marked as active

+2) Converting to the turing machine, first register starts at 1 when it should start at 0

+---VERSION 2.2 RELEASE NOTES--------------------------------------

+IMPROVEMENTS OVER 2.1:

 1) Middle-mouse click-and-drag to scan the canvas now works with left-mouse (more intuitive and works on mice with no middle button).